skranz/RTutorSAGI/README.md

 z=z*z
 z
 ```
-Unfortunetaly, RTutor does not consider the solution correct because it gets confused since `z` is assigned twice in the chunk.
+Unfortunately, RTutor does not consider the solution correct because it gets confused since `z` is assigned twice in the chunk.
 Even worse the old version of RTutor it did not provide a helpful error message.

 (The reasons that RTutor cannot handle such code correctly are complicated.
 It has to due with the fact that RTutor tests by default separately each command in a given chunk of the sample solution.
 This means it has to match the commands from the student's code to the corresponding command in the sample solution.
-If `z` was assigned twice, RTutor assumed that one of the two lines must be completely correct in itself instead of being correct only when run together.)
+If `z` was assigned twice, old RTutor assumed that one of the two lines must be completely correct in itself instead of being correct only when run together.)

 With the new RTutor version there is a strict requirement that a given variable name like `z` can only assigned once in a chunk.
 If it is assigned multiple times, the user now gets automatically an informative error message, like
 ```
 Error:
 You have assigned 2 times a value to the variable z in your chunk.
 While you might get the correct result in RStudio, RTutor can only check your result if you assign a value to z only once in your chunk.

 For a hint, type hint() in the console and press Enter.
 ```